marcos8154/SocketAppServer/README.md

 ```

-How to map you Controllers and Actions
+* How to map you Controllers and Actions *
+To map your Controllers and Actions, you must create a folder in your project called "Mappings", and within it, create configuration XML files whose xml name is the Controller name.

+The file syntax and structure should look similar to the example below:

 ```XML
 <?xml version="1.0" encoding="utf-8" ?>